When Your Partner Has A Lack of Empathy

 In the first situation, Max isn’t very understanding.
 He tells Julia, “Why can’t you just be happy with how you look?
 Your worrying is tiring.”
 This makes Julia feel worse because Max doesn’t get how she’s feeling.
 It’s like he’s not listening to her at all.

-But what if Max was more understanding?
+But what if Max were more understanding?
 If he said something like, “I get it, Julia.
 It can take time to feel different even when you look different.
 But remember, you’re awesome just the way you are, and I’m here to support you.”
-This would make Julia feel much better.
-Max would be showing that he understands and cares about her feelings.

 So, this is all about empathy, which means understanding and sharing someone’s feelings.
 When someone shows empathy, like in the second example, it makes the other person feel supported and cared for.